rsksmart/RSKIPs/IPs/RSKIP144.md

 - `parallelSublistGasLimit` is the gas limit for each _parallel sublists_
 - `sequentialSublistGasLimit` is the gas limit for the _sequential sublist_

+Both _parallel sublists_ and _sequential sublist_ values are equal to the block `gasLimit` constant.
 The gas used in each sublist must be treated similar to the how the gas limit was treated.
 The sum of the gas limit of all the transactions in a sublist cannot exceed the sublist's gas limit.

 > As a result, the cumulative gas than can be used per block is `N * parallelSublistGasLimit + sequentialSublistGasLimit`.